Administering the application

 Risk matrix appearance

-This collection of options allows you to control the risk matrix appearance.
+This section allows you to control the risk matrix appearance.
 The Color of empty cells option determines whether empty cells on the risk matrix are filled with gray or with the appropriate risk color.
-The Orientation option determines whether Impact or Probability is on the horizontal or vertical axis.
-Click the Flip button to swap the axes.

 Old releases had an option to "enable" risk management.
 With the current release, users no longer explicitly enable risk management, neither at the app level nor at the project level.
 Whereas enabling risk management for a project previously generated an 'implicit' risk register, that is no longer the case.
 Instead, you explicitly create the risk registers that you want.
 For customers using the older version, any implicit risk registers were converted to explicit risk registers for any projects that had risk management enabled at the project level (overriding the app settings), or which contained one or more risks.